mickelindahl/docker_jenkins/README.md

 Run `docker-compose up -d`

-## Setting up jenkins to build NodeJS
+## Setting up Jenkins to build NodeJS
 See NodeJS CI tutorial [part 1](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-1/) and [part 2](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-2/) for more details on this.